 - Digitization equipment:

-• Also stored here are archival films produced by the Canadian Government Motion Picture Bureau (dissolved in 1941) prior to the NFB’s founding in 1939, such as:
+- Also stored here are archival films produced prior to the creation of the NFB in 1939, by the Canadian Government Motion Picture Bureau (dissolved in 1941), such as:

-• A 1967 warehouse fire in Kirkland resulted in the loss of 60,000 film cans, or 13 million metres of film shot by the NFB between 1940 and 1952.
+- A 1967 warehouse fire in Kirkland resulted in the loss of 60,000 film cans, or 13 million metres of film shot by the NFB between 1940 and 1952.
 The warehouse was used to store the highly flammable nitrate film stock away from the NFB’s other operations.
-For 2,150 films, this meant the loss of 35-mm prints in good condition.
-Many of the only remaining copies of a number of films that date back to the Second World War are well worn.
+In all, good-condition 35-mm prints of 2,150 films were lost.
+For many of these films dating from the Second World War, only well-worn prints now remain.

-• To minimize the risk of loss and implement industry best practices, conservation rooms were centralized in the mid-1990s.
+- To minimize the risk of loss and implement industry best practices, the conservation rooms were centralized in the mid-1990s.
 This allowed the collection to be properly inventoried and stored under appropriate conditions, such as in refrigerated and humidity-controlled rooms.

-• The NFB developed new film canisters in the late 1990s in partnership with STIL, a company from Quebec City, to replace the archive’s cardboard and older metal canisters.
-Designed to meet the highest film-conservation standards, the canisters are vented and made of polypropylene to protect films from degradation, dirt and foreign matter.
-They are easily identifiable by their yellow colour and other characteristics.
+- The NFB developed new film cans in the late 1990s thanks to an initiative led by Ed Zwaneveld, Head of Research and Development, in partnership with STIL, a company from Quebec City, to replace the archive’s cardboard and older metal containers.
+Designed to meet the highest film-conservation standards, the cans are made of polypropylene to protect films from degradation, dirt and foreign matter.
+They are easily identifiable by their moulded shape, which promotes air flow, and are available in different colours.
 Today they are sold around the world.

-• John Coltrane’s only known film soundtrack, the album Blue World, contains eight interpretations of classic compositions specially recorded in 1964 for Gilles Groulx’s classic, The Cat in the Bag.
-It was rediscovered as the film was being made available online at NFB.ca.
-Thanks to careful preservation by the NFB’s specialists in Montreal, the soundtrack was released on the Impulse! record label in September 2019.
+- John Coltrane’s only known film soundtrack contains eight interpretations of classic compositions specially recorded in 1964 for Gilles Groulx’s iconic feature film The Cat in the Bag.
+It was rediscovered as the film was being made available online at nfb.ca.
+Careful preservation by the NFB’s specialists in Montreal ensured that the sound quality was sufficient for the recordings to be released as the album Blue World on the Impulse! record label in September 2019.

-• The NFB’s collection continues to inspire today’s filmmakers.
-For example, Luc Bourdon created The Memories of Angels (2008) entirely from NFB films from the 1950s and 1960s, and his doc The Devil’s Share (2017), a new and unique look at the Quiet Revolution in the 1970s, was based on clips from nearly 200 films in the collection.
+- The NFB’s collection continues to inspire today’s filmmakers.
+For example, Luc Bourdon created The Memories of Angels (2008) entirely from 1950s and 1960s NFB films, and his documentary The Devil’s Share (2017), a new and unique look at the Quiet Revolution in the 1970s, used clips from nearly 200 films in the collection.